 This has had a massive impact on local travel, but importantly, international travel too.
 It’s not just the UK that’s affected by the lack of fuel.
 Prices have taken a chunk out of the take-home pay of most taxi drivers.
 Many services in the UK and EU have already increased their pricing.

 How to effectively budget for international travel

-Despite current costs, most are simply not willing to sacrifice the opportunity for a bit of travel.
-Not surprising given that it’s the first time in years many countries have abandoned travel restrictions.
+Despite current costs, most are unwilling to sacrifice the opportunity for a bit of travel.
+Not surprising given that it’s the first time in years that many countries have abandoned travel restrictions.